The Coney Island Polar Bear Club, braving the icy Atlantic

 Some polar bears prefer colder air temperatures

 Some members say the colder it is outside, the better it is for a swim.
-"When you do go into the water, it feels warmer," said member Bruce Handy.
+"When you do go into the water, it feels warmer," said Bruce Handy.
 Before each swim, the club measures the temperature of the water against the air temperature.
 Because records have not been maintained, the club could not say what the coldest swim ever was.
 Thomas said the club recorded a 28-degree water temperature during one swim in 2014; and the Parks Department recorded a 22-degree water temperature at a swim at Orchard Beach in February 2014.
-Some club members even wait for a big storm to hit so they can take a snow day and head for a swim.
-Pictured are a group of polar bears who set out for a swim on Feb.
-12, 2006, during the city's biggest snowstorm on record, with 26.9 inches of powder recorded.
+Some club members even wait for a big storm so they can take a snow day and head for a swim.

 Credit: Mo Riza via Flickr